-Originally published in the Morphis Blog as advice to the boss who paid the big bucks for new software to run his business... only to be faced with a daunting implementation project to make it all work.
+Originally published as advice to the boss who paid the big bucks for new software to run his business... only to be faced with a daunting implementation project to make it all work.
 Whether you are running a software implementation project, or any project involving people, change, tasks and deadlines, (and that's all of them, right?) the following advice will serve you and your project well.

 Ten Steps That Lead To A Successful Implementation (or any project!)